drawrowfly/tiktok-scraper/README.md

 hashtag.scrape();
 ```
 ### Get Set Session
-In order to scrape user/hashtag/music/trending feed you need to set authenticated session cookie value!
+**NOT REQUIRED**

+**Very common problem is when tiktok is blacklisting your IP/PROXY and in such case you can try to set session and there will be higher chances for success**

 Get the session:
 - Open https://www.tiktok.com/ in any browser